Spain's Catalunya Banc selling property unit, loans - sources

 The bank is also trying to sell a 1.5 billion euro ($2.1 billion) portfolio of soured loans and a network of 200 offices outside its core Catalonia region, two of the sources said, as it steps up asset sales.

-Catalunya Banc, which received part of a 41 billion European rescue in 2012 of Spanish lenders gutted by a real estate crash, is the biggest bank still in state hands after Bankia (BKIA.MC).
+Catalunya Banc, which received part of a 41 billion European rescue in 2012 of Spanish lenders gutted by a real estate crash, is the biggest bank still in state hands after Bankia.

 The government has struggled to auction off the Barcelona-based bank and a sale in early 2013 was abandoned when bidders asked for extra state aid to protect them against its soured assets.